cocreators-ee/aperture-control/README.md

 ## Words of warning

-Do not trust random scripts on the internet, including these.
+Do not blindly trust random scripts on the internet, including these.
 Check them for yourself, make sure you understand what is going on, and that you have reasonable reason to trust them and have control over what is running on your PC.

 Do not use other people's repositories for your configuration, as they may change them, and the scripts can execute anything with administrator permissions without you noticing.